Umarajesh28/Tuberculosis-Detection-Using-Deep-Learning/README.md

 Precision-Recall Curve

 **Web Application**

 A Streamlit-based user interface has been developed where users can upload a chest X-ray image and get a prediction result (TB or Normal).

 🔗 Web App Features:
-Upload X-ray image
+ - Upload X-ray image
-Display prediction with probability
+ - Display prediction with probability
-Model interpretability using Grad-CAM (optional enhancement)
+ - Model interpretability using Grad-CAM (optional enhancement)

--Deployed on AWS EC2 (Ubuntu) instance using Nginx and Gunicorn for scalability.
+Deployed on AWS EC2 (Ubuntu) instance using Nginx and Gunicorn for scalability.

 **Project Structure**